-Teaching consists of ten half-day sessions generally comprised of a one-hour pre-recorded lecture and 1.5hr face-to-face practical sessions in which students work synchronously in small groups.
-Where lectures are pre-recorded, they will be made available a week prior to the associated practical session.
-Where they are live in-person, the recording will be made available following the lecture.
+Teaching consists of ten half-day sessions generally comprised of a one-hour live lecture with the associated 1.5hr face-to-face practical session the following week.
+During practical sessions students work synchronously in small groups.
+Live lectures will be recorded and the recording will be made available following the lecture.
 We will illustrate methods using epidemiologic data from high-, middle- and low-income countries, investigations of communicable and non-communicable diseases, and aetiologic and public health studies.